isc-projects/kea/doc/guide/hooks-lease-cmds.rst

        }
    }

-The command returns a status that indicates either a success (result 0) or a failure (result 1).
+The command returns a status that indicates either success (result 0) or failure (result 1).
 A failed command always includes a text parameter that explains the cause of failure.
 For example:

 ::